mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 oc create -f ./outpost-svc-alb.yaml
 ```

-- Create the Ingress in Outpost subnet selecting only the instance running in Outpost as a target:
+- Create the Ingress in the Outpost subnet selecting only the instance running in Outpost as a target:

 ```sh
 INGRESS_NAME=alb-outpost-public